rockettheme/docs/Docs/wordpress/themes/halcyon/INDEX.md

 ![][splicemenu]

-SpliceMenu is a new menu option that combines the dynamic, animation-based features of Fusion, with the dropline and sidemenu approach of SplitMenu.
+SpliceMenu is a menu option that combines the dynamic, animation-based features of Fusion, with the dropline and sidemenu approach of SplitMenu.
 The dropline appears on hover, and all further children appear in the sidebar, or another configurable location.

 ### Mobile Theme